 Medicare for All, which is also supported by Carbajal, would be unaffordable for the country, Caldwell said.

 "Social Security and Medicare are going to go broke in the next 10 years," Caldwell said.
-Democrat proposals to add non-seniors to the Medicare program is like “the captain of the Titanic not only striking up the band but booking more passengers after it struck the iceberg.”
+Democrat proposals to fund healthcare for non-seniors is like “the captain of the Titanic not only striking up the band but booking more passengers after it struck the iceberg.”

 A comprehensive plan on immigration is needed, Caldwell said.